 - Minimum credit score of 650

-CommonBond offers loans with the following terms:
+CommonBond offers student loans and refinancing with the following terms:

 - Refinance limits not provided